-What is the SalivaDirect for use with DTC Kits product?
+What is the SalivaDirect for use with DTC Kits?

-The product is designed to detect the virus that causes COVID-19 in saliva specimens collected at home (which includes in a community-based setting) using the SalivaDirect DTC Saliva Collection Kit and sent to laboratories designated by Yale School of Public Health, Department of Epidemiology of Microbial Diseases for COVID-19 testing with the FDA authorized test called the SalivaDirect for use with DTC Kits.
+The product is designed to detect the virus that causes COVID-19 in saliva specimens collected at home (which includes in a community-based setting) using the SalivaDirect DTC Saliva Collection Kit which you then send to a CLIA laboratory, identified by Yale School of Public Health, Department of Epidemiology of Microbial Diseases, for COVID-19 testing with the FDA authorized test called the SalivaDirect for use with DTC Kits.